gloriousdisaster/Home-Assistant-HDMI-PRO-Matrix/README.md

   - This integration may have bugs (I’m still discovering them).
   - When adding the device, there is no current checks in place if you were to enter an incorrect IP address.
 The device will be created, but the entities will not function.
-  - "Note: The HDMI Matrix is referred to as an HDMI Switch in some parts of the code; while technically a matrix, it functions as a switching device."
+  - "Note: The HDMI Matrix is referred to as an HDMI Switch(er) in some parts of the code; while technically referred to as a matrix, it functions as a switching device."
   - Feel free to [report issues](https://github.com/gloriousdisaster/Home-Assistant-HDMI-PRO-Matrix/issues).

 ---

 ## Contributing

-I welcome contributions!
-If you encounter bugs or have feature suggestions, let me know.
+Contributions are always welcome!
+If you come across any bugs or have feature suggestions, feel free to share them.
+While my Python skills are somewhat limited, I'm eager to collaborate and see what we can achieve together!

 Submit Issues: Report bugs or suggest features in the GitHub issues section.
 Fork and Contribute: If you want to make changes, fork the repository and submit a pull request.